 Use these links to easily navigate this page:

-An internationally educated physical therapist (IEPT) whose physical therapy education has been assessed by the Canadian Alliance of Physiotherapy Regulators (The Alliance) and meet any of the criteria below:
+You are eligible to apply if you are an internationally educated physical therapist (IEPT) whose physical therapy education has been assessed by the Canadian Alliance of Physiotherapy Regulators (CAPR) and meet any of the criteria below:

-- have been credentialed by The Alliance as substantially equivalent
+- have been credentialed by the CAPR as substantially equivalent

 - are eligible for the PCE exam but want to strengthen your knowledge and skills